 Photography is a really trendy industry.
 When I got married, photographers were using photoshop filters to make their pictures look yellowy.
 Before that, lots of photographers were also using spot color to make an entire photo black and white except for, say, the red bouquet.
 This seemed like a really cool idea to most couples at the time, but now it looks so dated.

 With the popularity of Instagram, most people know how drastically a filter can alter a photo, so it’s become easier for me to explain how editing works.
 Photographers often use a more advanced form of filtering called a “preset”.
 These presets can be used to make a photo look dark and moody, light and airy, bright and vibrant–the possibilities are endless.
-Each photographer nowadays is somewhat obsessed with creating their unique “look” so they have a recognizable brand and appeal to a certain niche of clients.
+Most photographers have worked hard to create a unique “look” so they have a recognizable brand and appeal to a certain niche of clients.
 Because there are so many of us, we all want to stand out somehow.

 Your best resource for evaluating a wedding photographer is always going to be a glowing referral from a friend or family member.
 No one but a former client can tell you exactly what it was like to work with someone.
 There are so many things that can’t be evaluated through an online profile: Is he responsive when I have a question?
 Is he kind and helpful throughout the planning process?
 Was he unobtrusive on the wedding day?
 Did his final product match my expectations?
 These are things that his past clients can tell you.

-If you don’t have a solid referral from a friend, you can check out Wedding Wire or The Knot to read reviews of your photographer.
+Talking to a friend who has used a photographer is an invaluable resource, but sometimes you find a photographer without a solid referral.
+In that case, you can check out Wedding Wire or The Knot to read reviews of your photographer.
 Both of these sites make wedding vendors pay to be listed in general search results, but you should be able to search for someone by name and see what former clients have to say about them.

-One quick word of warning about reviews: it is possible for companies to fake reviews by using different email addresses or having their friends submit them.
-If you get a weird vibe from some of the reviews or from the photographer, you should double check their legitimacy by asking if you can contact one of the reviewers personally.
-You can also look to see if their work is published by a reputable blog or magazine as these publications are usually very choosy.
+One quick word of warning about reviews: it is possible for companies to fake reviews by using different email addresses to submit them or having their friends submit them.
+If you are unsure about your photographer, ask if you can email directly with one of their past clients or with a wedding planner who has worked with them.

 The last step before booking a photographer is usually meeting with her in person.
 At your meeting, be yourself, tell your story, share your thoughts, and see if you genuinely click with your photographer.

 Couples often overlook the intensely personal nature of wedding photography.
 They don’t realize how much time they will spend with the photographer and how closely they’ll be interacting all day.
-In reality, your photographer will be following you and your families for seven to twelve hours on one of the most special and emotional days of your entire life.
+In reality, your photographer will be with you and your loved ones for seven to twelve hours on one of the most special and emotional days of your entire life.
 Depending on how your schedule is constructed, they may even spend more time in close contact with you than your future spouse!

 With that in mind, try to find a photographer who makes you feel at ease.
 She should be able to capture your joy and tears without being intrusive.
 She may also need to step in and help give you confidence about your appearance, offer help in pinning the boutonniere, or suggest alternative plans in case of bad weather or delays.
 You should feel like you can trust her to be kind and helpful and diffuse stress rather than add to it.

-If you have more questions for me or suggestions for other couples, feel free to comment below.
-Best wishes in your search for a wedding photographer and for great happiness in your wedding day and your marriage!
+If you have more questions for me or suggestions for other couples, feel free to comment below or send me an email.